Obama to send 1,500 more troops to Iraq as campaign expands

 Obama's Iraq campaign has been criticized, particularly by some Republicans concerned about his determination to limit the U.S. role to air strikes and advising and training missions far from the front lines.

-(Reporting by Phil Stewart and Roberta Rampton; Additional reporting by David Alexander, Julia Edwards and Patricia Zengerle; Editing by David Storey, Andre Grenon, Toni Reinhold)
+(Reporting by Phil Stewart and Roberta Rampton; Additional reporting by David Alexander, Julia Edwards and Patricia Zengerle; Editing by David Storey, Andre Grenon, Toni Reinhold and Ken Wills)